cloudblog004/fantasticfoodies/content/en/posts/426-recipe-of-award-winning-chicken-doria.md

 - " Salt  Pepper"
 recipeinstructions:
 - "Preheat oven to 200C."
 - "To make White Sauce, heat butter in a saucepan over medium heat until melted and foaming, add flour and cook stirring until mixture bubbles.
 Slowly add Milk, stirring constantly until sauce boils and thickens.
-Season with Salt &amp; Pepper."
+Season with Salt & Pepper."
 - "Heat Oil in a large frying pan, cook Chicken, Onion and Mushrooms until Chicken are cooked.
-Season with Salt &amp; Pepper quite well, then add Cooked Rice and combine well.
+Season with Salt & Pepper quite well, then add Cooked Rice and combine well.
 More Salt and Pepper if required."
 - "Slightly oil a large ovenproof dish, place the fried rice and pour the White Sauce over the rice.
 Sprinkle with grated cheese, and bake for 25-30 minutes or until golden."
 - "Ready to serve and ENJOY!"
 categories: